Arttero/Scripts/README.md

 # For sure
 Here I add my scripts.
 Ty for using them and also hf with them ;D.
-Every script have hint how to use it.
+The most of them have hint how to use it.